Simon Davidmann -

 Simon is a collector of old radios, has owned and raced four 1930's Riley racing cars, and is working on building up a vintage guitar collection while playing the cello that he has been learning to play since 2014.
 He has participated in three London Triathlons, raised money cycling with Lance Armstrong's LiveStrong Cancer Charity, and runs/cycles when he can find the time.
-In 2011 Simon took up Olympic Skeet competitive shotgun shooting, has been Oxfordshire County Champion three times, South East UK Champion (veteran class), class winner at the English Open, British Grand Prix bronze medalist (veteran class), English Open Champion (veteran class) in 2018, and has represented England 4 times in international competition.In 2015 Simon cycled 956 miles in 10 consecutive days from John O'Groats in northern Scotland to Land's End in southern England (JOGLE) to raise over $15,000 for a cancer charity.
+In 2011 Simon took up Olympic Skeet competitive shotgun shooting, has been Oxfordshire County Champion three times, South East UK Champion (veteran class), class winner at the English Open, British Grand Prix silver medalist (veteran class), English Open Champion (veteran class) in 2018, UK Open Champion (veteran class) in 2021, and has represented England 4 times in international competition.In 2015 Simon cycled 956 miles in 10 consecutive days from John O'Groats in northern Scotland to Land's End in southern England (JOGLE) to raise over $15,000 for a cancer charity.
 There is more information and his daily blog here.

 Summary of Activities and Employment

 2004-current - Visiting Professor, Queen Mary,

 2008-current Imperas Software, Ltd, CEO/CTO, Chairman.
 Created following management buyout of Imperas, Ltd following Accel's loss of appetite for continuation funding.
 Developed the business plan, drives the vision and technology direction and manages all other aspects of the company.
 Responsible for OVPworld.org open source initiative and web dominated marketing approach.

 2005-2008 Imperas, Ltd - Founder, CEO, Chairman.
 Raised $7M in VC funding from Accel

 Partners, Pond Ventures.
 Focus of company was to develop software tools to